-I am a writer and an art critic, living and working in London and in Aarhus, Denmark.
-I mainly write on issues pertaining to performance, video and installation art.
-My current research centres on the interface between animal studies and late 20th Century aesthetics, as well as links between object-oriented philosophy and contemporary art.
-I have also hosted the weekly radio programme, Nature Calls: Animals in Visual Culture, on Resonance 104.4 FM, London's Arts Radio Station.
+I am a writer and an art critic, living and working in London, UK, and in Aarhus, Denmark.
+I mainly write on issues pertaining to performance, installation, video and text-based art.
+My essays and articles on contemporary art have been published in Japan, England, USA, Canada, Australia, Sweden and Denmark.
+I am also a regular contributor of Art Writing or Creative Non-Fiction to artists' books.
+Other parts of my research centre on the interface between animal studies and late 20th Century aesthetics, while investigating links between object-oriented philosophy, more-than-human worlds and current artistic practices.
+I have furthermore hosted and produced the weekly radio programme, Nature Calls: Animals in Visual Culture, on Resonance 104.4 FM, London's Arts Radio Station.

 My educational background is in art and philosophy.
 I hold a degree in BA Fine Art from Goldsmiths, University of London, and, in 2003, I completed an MA in Aesthetics and Art Theory in the Department of Philosophy at Middlesex University, London.